robert-hatfield/PicFeed/README.md

 # PicFeed
-Simple Pic Feed application using CloudKit and Core Image
+A simple photo feed application using CloudKit and Core Image.